UniverseTBD/platonic-universe/test2/README.md

 ## Building

-Either use the provided `.whl` file for the latest build, or navigate to this directory, and do `python -m hatchling build --target wheel`.
+Either use the provided `.whl` file for the latest build, or build your own (`python -m hatchling build --target wheel`) or navigate to this directory, and do `pip install -e .`.
 It is recommended that before this, you do `uv sync` in the same directory as the `uv.lock` file (located one level above this one), which creates a `.venv` folder (invisible by default), that you can activate with `source .venv/bin/activate`.

 ## Usage

 After installing the package, you can run model comparisons using the high-level API.
 You can see the models and available datasets in `src/models/_registry.py' or 'src/datasets/_registry.py`.
-Be default, all huggingface cache directories are set to local.
+Be default, all huggingface cache directories are set to the current working directory.
 Here's a basic example:

 ```python
 import platonic_universe as pu